Tottenham Court Road station: Services

-These services combine to give a service of 16 tph in each direction.
-During the peak hours, the service is increased to 20 tph in each direction.

-On Sundays, the services between Shenfield and London Paddington are reduced to 4 tph, with another 4 tph terminating instead at Gidea Park.

 Future developments

 Crossrail 2

 The Crossrail 2 project proposed a station at Tottenham Court Road, the only planned interchange between the Elizabeth line and Crossrail 2.
 The expanded station built as part of the Crossrail project took the future demands of Crossrail 2 into account, which will allow for less construction disruption if the line is built.
 The proposals involve a new Crossrail 2 ticket hall on the site of Curzon Soho on Shaftesbury Avenue.
 This has been criticised by campaigners.
 The station and ticket hall site were first safeguarded as part of the route during the development of the Chelsea-Hackney line in 1991.
-In November 2020 plans for Crossrail 2 were shelved.
+In November 2020, plans for Crossrail 2 were shelved.